 You can also mix purple with yellow or green with yellow, and so on.

-But, if you have different amount of each clay color when mixing it, you'll have different shade of colors.
+Please note: if you have different amount of clay color when mixing it, you'll have different shade of colors.

 So, how to duplicate the colors?

 Honestly, I have difficulty to duplicate the color I like.
 You might have the same experience with me.
 But then I bought Makin's clay color mixing ruler.
 It does help me a lot!
 It solves my problem :)